aspose-html/Aspose.HTML-Products/html/en/net/generators/checkbox/_index.md

 <h2> Attributes </h2>

 The checkbox usually contains a `name` and `value` attribute.
 This name/value pair will be sent to the server when the form is submitted.
 If the `value` attribute is not specified, then the reported default value is "on".<br>
-You can generate an HTML checkbox input tag and checkbox C# code by selecting attributes such as `name`, `checked`, `id` etc. Each checkbox is associated with a label element wrapped around the checkbox.
+You can generate an HTML checkbox input tag and checkbox C# code by selecting attributes such as `name`, `checked`, `id`, etc. Each checkbox is associated with a label element wrapped around the checkbox.
 Please always include a `<label>` tag for better accessibility!<br><br>

 <h2> Create HTML Checkbox in C#</h2>